IKIM-Essen/ClusterDocs/README.md

 project self-governance and delegation; privacy-preserving AI/agent assistance;
 project services; Coscine preservation status; and domain applications such as SeqLab.

+## Architecture principle

+RCC deliberately does **not** force every workload onto one orchestration platform merely because it is popular.
+Scientific jobs remain under Slurm and Apptainer.
+Long-lived managed services use the RCC service plane, including Nomad where deployed.
+A browser, workflow UI, or agent can request work, but it does not create a second scientific scheduler.
+See `docs/concepts/why-not-kubernetes-everywhere.md`.

+## Credential principle

+For RCC web passwords, passkeys, and appropriate recovery material, users should use the built-in credential/password-manager facilities provided by supported Windows/macOS/browser environments or another institutionally approved manager.

+That guidance is **not** an SSH-key passphrase policy.
+RCC does not recommend a passphrase on the normal software-backed RCC SSH key.
+The v3 workstation and advanced-access guides make the empty passphrase explicit; hardware-backed FIDO SSH keys remain preferred where appropriate.

+The currently staged Part 1 video predates this correction and must be regenerated/re-reviewed before media activation. `source/part1.md` still requires reconciliation with the current policy and is therefore a production blocker, not authoritative v3 credential guidance.

 ## AI and agent principle